CamDavidsonPilon/lifelines/docs/Survival Analysis intro.rst

 .. math::  S(t) = Pr( T > t)

-The huamn language: the survival function defines the probability the death event has not occured yet at time :math:`t`, or equivalently, the probability of surviving until atleast time :math:`T`.
+The human language: the survival function defines the probability the death event has not occured yet at time :math:`t`, or equivalently, the probability of surviving until atleast time :math:`T`.
 Note the following properties of the survival function: